 - Additional Topical Coverage: The OSCE also maintains separate collections of national Criminal Codes and Constitutional Texts, many of which are available in both their original language and in English translation.

 The Organization of American States (OAS) maintains this collection of national laws pertaining to international trade and related subjects, such as competition policy, electronic commerce, government procurement, labor and employment law, and intellectual property.
-Coverage extends to all countries in the Western Hemisphere, except Cuba, which is not an OAS member state.
+Coverage extends to all countries in the Western Hemisphere, except Cuba.
 Most laws are provided in their original language, but a handful of English translations also are included.